 - Paternity: An affidavit of paternity allows the mother of an illegitimate child to legally establish the identity of the child’s father.
 By establishing paternity, the father will be held accountable for financial support and will have the opportunity to pursue visitation and custody.
 However, paternity does not implement the same legal rights as legitimation or marriage.

-To speak with Julie about your options for pursuing a paternity or legitimation action, contact our Greensboro law office and schedule a consultation.
+To speak with Julia about your options for pursuing a paternity or legitimation action, contact her Greensboro law office and schedule a consultation.